deNBI/bibigrid_clum/readme.md

 ### Check Your Configuration
-Run `./bibigrid.sh -i bibigrid.yml -ch -v` to check your configuration.
+Run `./bibigrid.sh -i bibigrid.yaml -ch -v` to check your configuration.
 The command line argument `-v` allows for greater verbosity which will make it easier for you to fix issues.

 ## The Cluster
 ### Starting the cluster
-`./bibigrid.sh -i bibigrid.yml -c -v` creates the cluster with a more verbose output.
+`./bibigrid.sh -i bibigrid.yaml -c -v` creates the cluster with a more verbose output.
 Cluster creation time depends on the chosen flavor and the overall load of the cloud and will take up to 15 minutes.

 ### List Running Cluster
-Since several clusters can run simultaneously, listing all running clusters can be useful:
+Since several clusters can run simultaneously in a single project, listing all running clusters can be useful:

-Execute `./bibigrid.sh -i bibigrid.yml -l`.
-You will receive a general overview over all clusters started in your project.
+Execute `./bibigrid.sh -i bibigrid.yaml -l`.
+You will receive a general overview of all clusters started in your project.

 ### Cluster SSH Connection